Recreational Therapy Undergraduate Certificate

 Program Dates/ Schedule

-The program operates in a cohort model, with the first proposed cohort beginning in Fall 2024
+The program operates in a cohort model, with the first proposed cohort beginning in Fall and Spring semesters.

 • Coursework Equivalency Track Course Schedule (Tentative)